 The thoracic limbs

-Both fore and hind limbs are designed to recapture some of the energy expended in elevating the trunk to counteract gravity.
-The weight of the falling trunk does work in stretching limb muscles and ligaments (storing potential energy) which can rebound (become kinetic energy) to elevate the trunk as the CG passes forward of the weight bearing limb.
+Both fore and hind limbs are designed to recapture some of the energy expended in elevating the trunk against gravity.
+The weight of the falling trunk does work in stretching limb muscles and ligaments (storing potential energy) which can subsequently rebound (become kinetic energy) to elevate the trunk as the CG passes forward of the weight bearing limb.
 Due to elastic rebound, galloping gaits are metabolically more economical (less oxygen consumption) than the trot gait at high speeds.

 During locomotion each limb is swung forward and then retracted to contact the ground.
 As gait velocity increases, limbs are increasingly flexed during forward swing to decrease angular mass and facilitate speed of protraction.
 Ideally, at the moment of paw/hoof impact with the ground, the velocity of limb retraction should equal the forward speed of the animal (i.e., the speed with which the ground is receding).
 Thus the paw/hoof would impact the ground at zero velocity which minimizes potentially traumatic accelerations.